RosettaCommons/documentation/scripting_documentation/GeneralizedKIC.md

 6. Define one or more GeneralizedKIC filters.
 Filters are applied after each closure attempt, and eliminate solutions that don't meet some criterion.
 See [[GeneralizedKIC filters|GeneralizedKICfilter]] for details.

 7. Set the GeneralizedKICselector.
 The selector chooses a single solution from the set of solutions found that pass all of the filters.
-See the [[documentation on GeneralizedKIC selectors|GeneralizedKICselector]] for details.
+See the [[documentation on GeneralizedKIC selectors|GeneralizedKICselector]] for details, including details on the optional pre-selection mover (a mover applied to all solutions passing filters prior to application of the selector).

+8. Optionally, a ContingentFilter may be defined to abort trajectories that result in no closed-loop solutions.

 That's it!
 You should be happily closing loops, now.